 The timber marsh boardwalk on the western side of the reservoir has been replaced together with the resurfacing of paths on the eastern & western side of the reservoir.
 There is also a very pleasant walk across the two meadows linked by a small wooden bridge and new footpaths which has now made it possible to walk around the meadows & through a small woodland, even during very wet weather!
 The paths are a real improvement and are easily accessible to wheelchairs & pushchairs.
 Apart from the seating areas around the very popular children`s adventure playground there are several picnic spots situated around the park too.

 The toilets next to the Cafe have been fully refurbished and the signage throughout the park vastly improved.
 The Reservoir Café, where you can stop and have anything from a cup of tea to a full English breakfast, has been completely revamped with extensions to both the kitchen and outside & indoor refreshment areas.
 The courtyard has been repaved and a new canopy installed over the covered seating area.
-Children can get up close to the wildlife feeding the ducks on the wooden platform, which is soon going to be replaced with a new circular boardwalk, which will be accessible for all to use.
+Children can get up close to the wildlife feeding the ducks on the newly renovated wooden viewing pier.

-This year marks the 43rd anniversary since the park first opened to the public in 1978.
-Although the country park is now forty three years old, the reservoir is considerably older, having been built as a feeder for the Grand Union Canal & Oxford Canal in 1804.
+This year marks the 44th anniversary since the park first opened to the public in 1978.
+Although the country park is now forty four years old, the reservoir is considerably older, having been built as a feeder for the Grand Union Canal & Oxford Canal in 1804.
 Many land holdings including part of the nearby hamlet of Thrupp were flooded to create the reservoir.
 When Daventry began to grow during the 1970’s, the District Council agreed with British Waterways (now the Canal & River Trust) to manage the site for recreational and conservation purposes.
 In 1983 a new visitor Centre and cafe opened in the old reservoir keeper’s cottage, adapted for the purpose and the park was expanded in 1994 with the construction of the Northern Way introducing the new Wild Acres and Community Orchard.